aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

 - **Viewing Role (Default):** Users with this role can **view** data but cannot make any changes.
 - **Editing Role:** Users with this role have permission to **edit** data and perform updates.

-### Register New Users
+### User Access

-When **active directory login** is enabled, users can register directly through the **AAD** portal.
-This process allows new users to be created and managed directly within AAD without requiring additional setup in Keycloak.
+Anybody with a company login can access Aurelius Atlas, when **active directory login** is enabled, provided that they have the user roles assigned.
+(See section [User Roles and Permissions](#managing-roles-in-keycloak-ui))

 For administrators who need more control over user registration, it’s also possible to manually create users directly within the Keycloak UI.
 For more information please visit the